jadecobra/python_tdd_exercises/source/data_structures_lists.rst

       self.assertEqual(a_list[-3], '')
       self.assertEqual(a_list[-2], '')
       self.assertEqual(a_list[-4], '')
-  the terminal shows an :doc:`AssertionError` for the next test
+  the terminal shows an :doc:`/AssertionError` for the next test
 * change the value
   .. code-block:: python